bright-nickson/Klya-ai/DASHBOARD_ENHANCEMENT_SUMMARY.md

-# AfriGrowth AI Dashboard Enhancement Summary
+# KLYA AI Dashboard Enhancement Summary

 ## Overview
-This document outlines all the enhancements made to the AfriGrowth AI dashboard and workspace, including new features, improved layouts, and functional improvements.
+This document outlines all the enhancements made to the KLYA AI dashboard and workspace, including new features, improved layouts, and functional improvements.

 ## Major Features Implemented